sohailanwaralmani74/utility-tools/excel-to-txt.md

   <h1>Excel To TXT – Transform Spreadsheets into Plain Text</h1>
   <p>
     Easily convert your <strong>Excel files (XLSX/XLS)</strong> into <strong>plain-text TXT documents</strong>.
     Preserve rows, columns, and cell values while generating a simple, readable format suitable for archival, logs, or import into legacy systems.
+Explore all <a href="/excel-tools">Excel Tools</a> for converting, formatting, and managing spreadsheets efficiently in your browser without any software installation.

   </p>

   <h2>How the Excel To TXT Conversion Works</h2>